 They have accomplished this while still maintaining an eagerness to experiment with shape and color as well.
 Their designs are often divisive and bold, but they are never boring.

-The Rado Diamaster is made from a mixture of 90% high-tech ceramic and metal alloys, specially engineered to ensure more lasting, rust resistant materials.
+The Rado Diamaster is a rose gold watch made from a mixture of 90% high-tech ceramic and metal alloys, specially engineered to ensure more lasting, rust-resistant materials.
 The movement is automatic, and the top crystal has a special anti-reflective coating.
 When it comes to esthetics, they have foregone calendar windows and luminous dials for the sharp contrast offered by a deep blue background and rose gold details.

 When we think of ceramics, our first associations are usually quaint tiles and home pottery, not zirconium dioxide.
 However, as an inorganic, non-metallic solid created from highly compressed heat, zirconium dioxide falls right in the scientific definition of ceramic.
 And yet, it offers a completely new level of technology and accuracy – and Panerai has a couple of things to say about both.